fredie7/sql_data_warehouse/README.md

 - segmentation analysis

 And others such as:

-Total Number of Reservations By Nationality
+- total number of reservations by nationality
+- top 5 most frequent customers by reservation
-Top 5 Most Frequent Customers By Reservation Percentage trend of booked rooms
+- percentage trend of booked rooms
-Non-repeat customers By Name
+- non-repeat customers by name

 #### VISUALIZATION